-The Complainant argued that the average net rent coefficient of \$18.84 per sq.ft. applied to the subject's leasable area is excessive, and an average net rent coefficient of \$10.00 per sq.ft. is appropriate.
-In support of the \$10.00 net rent rate, the Complainant submitted an excerpt from a lease of an inferior, neighbouring property, commencing on July 01, 2010, the legislated valuation date for the current assessment, for a term of 10 years at a net rent rate of \$7.00 per sq.ft. for the first year of the lease [C1, pp.18-22].
+The Complainant argued that the net rent coefficient of \$18.00 per sq.ft. applied to the subject's leasable area is excessive, and an average net rent coefficient of \$7.00 per sq.ft. is appropriate.
+In support of the \$7.00 net rent rate, the Complainant submitted an excerpt from the lease of the subject property, commencing on July 01, 2010, the legislated valuation date for the current assessment, for a term of 10 years at a net rent rate of \$7.00 per sq.ft. for the first year of the lease [C1, pp.18-22].

-The Complainant also provided a copy of the 2011 Assessment Request For Information forms (ARFI) returned by the owner of the subject and the neighbouring property to the assessor, to demonstrate that the lease information was made available to the assessor [C1, pp.8-17].
+The Complainant also provided a copy of the 2011 Assessment Request For Information form (ARFI) returned by the owner to the assessor, to demonstrate that the lease information was made available to the assessor [C1, pp.8-17].

-The Complainant submitted an income approach calculation of the subject property, using the \$10.00 per sq.ft. net rent coefficient applied to the total leasable area of the improvement to arrive at an indicated value of \$5,136,879, in support of the request of \$5,000,000.
+The Complainant submitted an income approach calculation of the subject property, using the \$7.00 per sq.ft. net rent coefficient applied to the total leasable area of the improvement, without an allowance for vacancy, to arrive at an indicated value of \$2,045,012, in support of the request of \$2,000,000.

-Page 3 of 4
+Page 3 of 4 CARB 1557/2011-P

 The Respondent did not submit any evidence in the hearing.
-The Respondent argued that the Complainant's ARFI, containing the July 01 lease information should not be relevant in this proceeding as it was provided to the assessor in response to the 2011 request for information, and was not available to the assessor as of the legislated valuation date of July 01, 2010.
-The Respondent further argued that the Complainant did not provide evidence of typical lease rates, but rather, only one lease example.
+The Respondent argued that the Complainant's ARFI, containing the July 01 lease information should not be relevant in this proceeding as it was provided to the assessor in response to the 2011 request for information. and was not available to the assessor as of the legislated valuation date of July 01, 2010.
+The Respondent further argued that the Complainant did not provide evidence of typical lease rates. but rather, only one lease example.